kulek1/Geluid/README.md

 ```
 To resolve this, run in your terminal: `$(npm bin)/electron-rebuild`.

-- Production build doesn't work now (node-loader is needed).
-It will be fixed soon.
 - as this application uses `MediaSource`, iOS isn't supported yet.
 (Why Apple?)